mohitkhedkar/College/2 Year/2015 Pattern/CGL/README.md

 ### Assignment-22 :
 - [ ] Write C++/Java program to draw 3-D cube and perform following transformations on it using OpenGL.
+1. Scaling
+2. Translation
-a) Scaling  b) Translation  c) Rotation about one axis
+3. Rotation about one axis

 ### Assignment-23 :
 - [ ] Design and simulate any data structure like stack, queue, and trees using graphics.
 Simulation should include all operations performed on designed data structure.
 Implement the sameusing OpenGL.